 In a gas-filled TPC, the nuclei of the gas molecules serve as the target isotopes.
 This setup results in an effective luminosity potentially up to 100 times greater than what can be achieved in conventional solid-target experiments.
 The luminosity is adjustable by varying the gas pressure and type.
 This large luminosity makes it possible to conduct direct reactions with beams as weak as hundreds of particles per second, which are a few orders of magnitude weaker than those required for conventional methods.
 The reaction vertex within the gas volume is determined for each event, allowing the energy of the beam at the time of the reaction to be deduced.
 This is a significant improvement over the solid targets, where the beam energy must be averaged over the energy loss of the entire target thickness, often limiting achievable energy resolution.
 Consequently, the resolution with active targets is usually comparable to that with passive targets but also independent of the target thickness.
 Additionally, particles with low recoil energies can be detected with very low thresholds as long as their tracks can be recorded outside the vertex region.

-The combination of the a cylindrical TPC with the solenoid spectrometer is especially appealing because longer trajectories can be recorded and more information can be obtained, including the energy loss in the gas, $B\rho$ values, energies and angles.
-This allows for particle identifications for the particles even if punching through the detector.
+The combination of the cylindrical TPC with the solenoid spectrometer is especially appealing because longer trajectories can be recorded and more information can be obtained, including the energy loss in the gas, $B\rho$ values, energies and angles.
+This allows for particle identifications even if punching through the detector.
 Therefore, a nearly 4$\pi$ coverage is achievable for the direct reactions of interest.

-The development of a solenoidal spectrometer at BRIF is in particularly interesting in several cases listed as below.
-One-neutron adding reactions may be carried out with ISOL beam of $^{20\sim25}$Na and $^{37\sim46}$K, to investigate the corresponding single-particle structures, which serve to enhance our understanding of the mechanism driven behind the $N=20$ and $28$ shell closure.
-These measurements also could be used to deduce the ($n, \gamma$) reaction rate used to constrain the heavy elements synthesis.
+The development of a solenoidal spectrometer at BRIF is particularly interesting in several cases listed as below.
+One-neutron adding reactions may be carried out with ISOL beams of $^{20\sim25}$Na and $^{37\sim46}$K, to investigate the corresponding single-particle structures, which serve to enhance our understanding of the mechanism driven behind the $N=20$ and $28$ shell closure.
+These measurements also could be used to deduce the ($n, \gamma$) reaction rate used to constrain the heavy element synthesis.
 In addition, $\gamma$-ray branching ratios could be obtained for the unbound states with a set of recoil detectors, for both operation modes.